Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 • The physician breached this duty of care.
 Through negligence, carelessness, or intention, the physician failed to uphold their duty of care to the patient.

 • The breach of care caused you injury.
-By violating the standard of care, you as the patient suffered serious injury.
+By violating the standard of care, you, as the patient, suffered serious injury.

-Our Kentucky attorneys work to maximize your compensation, whether through negotiations and settlement or going to trial.
+Our attorneys work to maximize your compensation, whether through negotiations and settlement or going to trial.
 We are always prepared to go to trial, building you the strongest case possible.

 Do you have a post-partum negligence attorney near me?